-Lives in the Balance is really fortunate to have a devoted group of parents, educators, and professionals guiding and overseeing our efforts.
+Lives in the Balance is really fortunate to have a devoted group of parents, educators, and professionals guiding and overseeing its efforts.

 |Laura Baker, Ed.D.: Laura is Assistant Professor of Special Education at Westfield (Massachusetts) State College.
 She is a former principal and director of special education, as well as the former head of school at Greenfield Center School, the first school to embrace and implement the CPS model.